-# Spur Gear Teeth # Pinion Gear Teeth
+Spur Gear Teeth # Pinion Gear Teeth x 3.92 = Final Gear Ratio

 If you are worried that you might be over-geared, check the temperature of the battery pack and motor.
 If the battery is extremely hot, and/or the motor is too hot to touch, your model is probably over-geared.
 If you are not able to run your model for at least four minutes before the battery dies, then change to a lower gear ratio.
 This temperature test assumes that the model is close to factory stock weight and operates freely with no excessive friction, dragging, or binding, and the battery is fully charged and in good condition.